imclab/liz/README.md

 # Deploy

-First generate the bundled files `app.min.js` and `app.min.css` for the client side by running gulp:
+First generate the bundled files `app.min.js` and `app.min.css` for the client side by executing the following command in the root of the project:

-    gulp
+    npm run build

 It is also possible to let gulp continuously watch for changes and automatically rebuild when a file is changed by running `gulp watch`.